8 Ways Women Can Maintain the Work-Life Balance During COVID-19

 - Create a fort with blankets and cushions.
 Children can even work on their assignments in these fun sanctuaries.

 8. Make self-care a priority

 Being compelled to stay inside the house is bound to take its toll on your mind and body in some way.
 But remember, your mind and body needs the fuel to help you sail through your professional and personal life.
 So, taking care of it is extremely vital.

 You can practice some form of workout.
 There are so many fitness applications (some of which are offering free subscriptions), and there are YouTube videos as well that you can check out.

-Also, you’d have to be a saint if you don’t crave junk food while living the quarantine life.
+Also, you’d have to be a saint if you don’t crave junk food while living a quarantine life.
 Having said that, it’s best to avoid all since what we eat creates an impact on our health, mind.

 Adapting to the new normal is never easy, and it’s completely fine to feel overwhelmed with the responsibilities.
 In this case, trying to maintain a balance helps a lot.
 Remember that as long as you’re feeling healthy and positive, you can keep your loved ones healthy too.
 Using these tips you will be able to manage your work-life balance during COVID-19.

 Ava Smith is a psychologist who has close to eight years of experience in her chosen field.
 Ava has earned her Ph.D. in psychology from Federation University in Australia.
 She loves writing and blogging in her free time.
-She’s also a serving as an assignment help expert for Essayassignmenthelp.com.au.
+She’s also serving as an assignment help expert for Essayassignmenthelp.com.au.
 She assists students in asking for my assignment help.
 Apart from work, she also likes cooking and doing yoga.